Sonora27/pneumonia_image_classification/readme.md

 # Detecting Pneumonia from X-Ray Images Using Convolutional Neural Network

-Jose Ramirez and Yasir Karim
+Joe Ramirez and Yasir Karim

 Sources: [Kaggle](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia)

 ## Social Case

-Pneumonia is a common, but serious lung infection that disproportionately affects the young, the elderly, and the immunocompromised.
+Pneumonia is a common, but serious, lung infection that disproportionately affects the young, elderly, immunocompromised.
 It is the leading cause of death among children under the age of 5.
 For the elderly, they have a significantly higher chance of being diagnosed with the disease and of dying from it as well.
-Although pneumonia vaccines exist for high-risk individuals, they are only available for some but not all causes of the disease.
+Although pneumonia vaccines exist for high-risk individuals, they are only available for some, but not all, causes of the disease.

 Stunningly, the USA has shown negligible improvements in decreasing the death rate from pneumonia over the last half century even as antibiotics have become much more prevalent.
 To tackle this daunting illness, a system must be devised that can detect pneumonia in its early stages, so that it can be properly treated before it becomes more serious and harder to treat.
 We have been tasked to create such a system by using deep learning to detect pneumonia from X-Ray images.